How to generate NixOS LXC templates in GitHub Actions

 - uses: actions/checkout@v4

-# Extract the hostname from the version tag suffix and save it as an environment variable.
+# Extract the hostname from the version tag suffix and

 - name: Extract tag suffix